 Supporters’ response to floods appeal saves lives

-Since the monsoon season arrived in mid-July, causing devastation across 28 of Nepal’s districts, our partners in Nepal have been working tirelessly to help those affected.
+When the 2019 monsoon season arrived in mid-July, causing devastation across 28 of Nepal’s districts, our partners in Nepal worked tirelessly to help those affected.

 Thousands of families, mainly in the Bara, Parsa and Rautahat regions, were badly affected.
 Thanks to the INF Disaster Relief Fund, our partners ACN were able to respond immediately, visiting the most vulnerable families straight away and distributing vital supplies such as rice and lentils, soap, sanitary pads, blankets, tents and mosquito nets.
 Within a very short space of time, hundreds of households made homeless by the floods had food, shelter and crucial hygiene supplies.